pamelatholan/Word-Guess-Game/readme.md

 * After the user wins/loses the game should automatically choose another word and make the user play it.

-### Used Javascript learned in class and independant learning done on Codecademy to create project.
+* Used Javascript learned in class and independent learning done on Codecademy to create project.

+# Redid project using Bootstrap for a cleaner playing area that could scale more easily.
+Added media queries for mobile responsiveness.
+CSS styling cleaned up with the addition of bootstrap as images didn't need as much manipulation to populate in the playing area.